jazzband/tablib/docs/install.rst

 Installation
 ============

-This part of the documentation covers all the interfaces of Tablib.
-For parts where Tablib depends on external libraries, we document the most important right here and provide links to the canonical documentation.
+This part of the documentation covers the installation of Tablib.
+The first step to using any software package is getting it properly installed.
+Please read this section carefully, or you may miss out on some nice  :ref:`speed enhancments <speed>`..

 Installing Tablib
 -----------------